 Introduction

 We'd also like to acknowledge design partner Brightwork Auto Art (Matthew Labutte).
-Matthew is responsible for the Ride in Steel logo and is partnering in the design of the project car.
+Matthew is responsible for the Ride in Steel logo and is partnering in the design of this car.
+And, please visit the Supporters page and then visit the web sites of those that are contributing to this build.

 About The Car

 Automobile enthusiasts have a very diverse, somewhat inexplicable, cross section of their “likes”.
 That’s what makes the hobby interesting.
-I happen to like 1932 Fords and have since before I had a driver’s license – more or less a lifelong passion.
+Personally, I happen to like 1932 Fords and have since before I had a driver’s license – more or less a lifelong passion.
+So, it's a pleasure to document this project.

 Finally, as you will have noticed by the name of this project / site, this project is based on a steel body.
 Specifically, a Brookville Roadster 3-Window Coupe body.
 We thank Brookville Roadster for the use of the phrase “Ride in Steel” which was part of the bigger phrase “Get Real, Ride in Steel” as featured on their 1932 Coupe Poster.